 MES students are strongly encouraged to complete an internship after their first year in core classes in conjunction with their thesis, especially if they do not have prior professional-level experience in environmental work.
 An internship is a learning experience designed to aid students in achieving specific academic and professional objectives.

 There are several ways to find an internship:

 - Apply for an already-established internship at Evergreen or with a company, nonprofit, or government agency.
-Please see the jobs page, our online internship spreadsheet (go to View>List make it searchable), or the MES Weekly blog for internship search engines and postings.
+Please see the MES Weekly blog for some ideas.
 Local internships will also be emailed out to current students as we hear about them.

 - Some fellowships have an internship component associated with them.
 See the MES List of Outside Fellowships for some possibilities.

 - Check with the Community Based Learning and Action Center (Sem II E2125) and/or go to the Community Opportunities Database (CODa) to help you find an internship organization.